GluuFederation/flex/docs/admin/admin-ui/home.md

 ## Security

 The features like managing Admin UI Roles and Capabilities and Mappings are placed under the Security menu.
-These features will be discussed one by one in this section.
+These features will be discussed one by one below:

+### GUI Access Control

+The administrator can control view/edit/delete access of users of Gluu Flex Admin UI by adding or removing the appropriate Permissions mapped to the user's Admin UI Role.
+For e.g. if the **read** Permission of OIDC clients (`https://jans.io/oauth/config/clients.readonly`) is not mapped to the logged-in user's Role, the contents of the page showing OIDC client records will not be visible to the user.
+In the same way, if the write and delete Permissions of OIDC clients are not mapped then the user will not be able to edit or delete any OIDC client record.

 ### Admin UI Roles